 A big factor in whether inviting yourself may be acceptable are the traits of the person putting the outing together, as well as the other people who are attending:

 - Do they seem loose and easygoing about these kinds of social rules, or are they more proper and formal?

 - Do they seem like friendly types who are happy with more people around, or are they more choosy about who they want to associate with?

 How to ask to be invited to something

-There's no real trick to asking if you can come along to something.
-I would suggest you ask in a casual, friendly, "no pressure" tone though.
+There's no real trick to asking if you can come along to a get together.
+I would suggest you ask in a casual, friendly, "no pressure" tone.
 You don't want to seem desperate, more like you think it sounds interesting and may drop by, but if you can't come it's no big deal, and it wouldn't mortally offend you or anything.
 Ideally you've got lots of other stuff going on in your social life, so you have this attitude naturally.

 In that happy, low key tone, you could say something like:

 - "Is it cool if I come along?"

 - (Hearing about a movie a bunch of friends are seeing) "Sounds fun.
 Mind if I come along?"

 - (Hearing about a party an acquaintance is throwing) "Sounds like fun.
 Is it cool if I go to that?
 No worries if you want to keep it low key."